Day one at an orphanage, mid-20th century UK

 As an orphan, I spent my early years with several families.
 I was with the last one for about a year when they got the boy they had always preferred.
-So they told me that I was being sent to a Children's Home.
-The year was 1938, and I was eleven years old.
+So they told me that I was being sent to a Children's Home, by which they meant an orphanage.
+The year was 1938 and I was eleven years old.

-When it was time to go, a car arrived with a lady and gentleman who were to take me to 'The Home', which was to be Myton Hamlet Children's Home in Warwick.
-We arrived at the Home from where I had been living in Shropshire just after lunchtime, after what seemed like a long drive.
+When it was time to leave, a car arrived with a lady and gentleman who were to take me to the orphanage, which was to be Myton Hamlet Children's Home in Warwick.
+We arrived there from where I had been living in Shropshire just after lunchtime, after what seemed like a long drive.

-I was handed over to the Master and Matron, and the lady and gentleman left.
+I was handed over to the Master and Matron, and the lady and gentleman who had brought me left.

 I was asked if I'd had anything to eat and I said I hadn't.
 A big plate of rice pudding was put before me and my stomach started to rebel, and my tears to fall.
 I hated rice pudding!
 After pushing it round the plate and not making any attempt to eat it I was allowed to leave it.